 Cognitive Behavioral Therapy (CBT)

 CBT is one of the most effective treatments for claustrophobia and usually lasts between 5-10 sessions.
-The individual identifies situations that trigger undue anxiety, and arrange them in a hierarchy from most triggering to least triggering.
+The person identifies situations that trigger undue anxiety, and arrange them in a hierarchy from most triggering to least triggering.
 This is sometimes referred to as a fear hierarchy.

 Exposure Therapy

-Exposure Therapy exposes the client to the phobias that frighten them.
+Exposure therapy exposes the client to the phobias that frighten them.
 It is believed that phobias are maintained because of avoidance of the phobic stimuli so that the individual does not realize that they can actually tolerate the fear.
 The fear will reduce without having to escape or avoid it, and the terror they fear will happen when in the feared space actually won’t come true.

 Avoidance can occur, for example, by taking the stairs instead of the elevator, or drinking alcohol before a flight.
 Exposure therapy can be done in real life or in imagination, where you have the client imagine themselves in the feared situation (For example, imagining one is stepping into an elevator).5,6